cov-lineages/lineages/lineages/docs/data_prep_description.md

 ### Lineage Curation

-The phylogeny is annotated with lineage and then in `FigTree` the lineages are manually curated, drawing together a number of pieces of information including monophyly in the ML phylogeny (bootstrap > 70) and epidemiological data such as country and travel history.
+The phylogeny is annotated with lineage and then in `FigTree` the lineages are manually curated, drawing together a number of pieces of information including monophyly in the ML phylogeny (generally a bootstrap > 70 is required) and epidemiological data such as country and travel history.
 Any changes to lineage definitions and new lineages are documented during this process.

+Occasionally, a bootstrap lower than 70 may be at the parent node of a lineage.
+This can be for one of a number of reasons.

+- The lineage may have been defined earlier in the outbreak and with added sequence data, there is less support for that lineage.
+In these cases the associated epidemiological metadata is examined and the lineage may be refined or even dropped entirely.
+The lineage number will not be 'recycled', but the members will get reassigned the parent lineage designation.
+- The lineage may have very clear epidemiological support and ambiguities or homoplasies in the sequences/ tree could contribute to low bootstrap values.
+In these cases, if the support is strong, the lineages are called.
+Recall rates for these lingeages within `pangolin` may be lower however.

 ### pangolin data preparation pipeline